-human behaviors.
+realities because the context of the situation is different for each person and can change with time.
+The emphasis is on verbal descriptions that explain human behaviors.
 In this type of research, the focus is on providing a detailed description of the meanings people give to their experiences.
-Table 1-6 provides a comparison of these two approaches.
+Table 1-5 provides a comparison of these two approaches.

 Another important point about quantitative and qualitative approaches is that there are two styles of reasoning associated with them.
 Deductive reasoning, primarily linked with quantitative research, is reasoning that moves from the general to the particular.
 For example, researchers use a theory to help them reason out a hunch.
 If the researcher believes that the position of the body affects circulation, then the researcher could deduce that blood pressure readings taken while lying down will be different from those measured while standing.
 In contrast, inductive reasoning involves reasoning that moves from the particular to the general and is associated with qualitative approaches.
-By using inductive reasoning, researchers can take particular ideas and express an overall general summary about the phenomenon (Figure 1-1).
+By using inductive reasoning, researchers are able to take particular ideas and express an overall general summary about the phenomenon.
+(Figure 1-2).